TaylorResearchLab/CFDIKG/Tutorials/CFDE_Hackathons/Tutorial_CFDE_Hackathon_5-2022.md

 ![graph.png](https://github.com/TaylorResearchLab/CFDIKG/blob/master/Tutorials/CFDE_Hackathons/tutorial_images/graph.png)

-14. Find all HuBMAP clusters expressing more than one genes related to a human phenotype (using OMIM)
+14. Find all HuBMAP clusters expressing at least one gene related to a human phenotype (using OMIM)
-- STILL WORKING ON THIS QUERY

 ```graphql
 WITH 'HP:0000023' AS hpo_code